GIPF emblem

 Positive sentiment has softened 12 points since January

-Share of stakeholders by sentiment, monthly.
+Share of stakeholders by sentiment, monthly pulse — formally re-scored each quarter.

 Positive % Negative %